Avaiga/taipy-doc/docs/manuals/studio/config/elements.md

 Note that you cannot set the identifier of a new Pipeline element to one already used by another.

+Default values are provided for the essential properties of the new Pipeline configuration
+element: *tasks* is set to an empty list.<br/>
+These properties are displayed in the DETAILS section of the "Taipy Configs" panel.

 ## Renaming a Pipeline configuration

 Right-click a Pipeline identifier in the Pipelines section and select the